ResearchComputing/Documentation/docs/clusters/blanca/blanca.md

 1. To see what modules are available, start an interactive job on a compute node and use `module avail` or `module spider` on it.
 2. `/home`, `/projects`, and `/pl/active` (PetaLibrary Active) are available on all Blanca nodes.
 Scratch I/O can be written to /rc_scratch, which should offer much better performance than /projects.
 Most Blanca nodes also have at least 400 GB of scratch space on a local disk, available to jobs as `$SLURM_SCRATCH`.
 For more info on the different RC storage spaces, [please see our page on storage.](../../compute/filesystems.md)
 3. There are no dedicated Blanca compile nodes.
 To build software that will run on Blanca, start an interactive job on a node like the one on which you expect your jobs to run, and compile your software there.
 Do not compile on the login nodes!
 4. Multi-node MPI jobs that do a lot of inter-process communication do not run well on most standard Blanca nodes.
-Nodes equipped with specialty fabrics like Blanca CCN or any node on Blanca HPC can run MPI application much more efficiently.
+Nodes equipped with specialty fabrics, like Blanca CCN, or any node on Blanca HPC can run MPI applications much more efficiently.

 ## Blanca Preemptable QOS